dbeale-epam/developer-training-01/exercise-05/README.md

 # Exercise 05 - Service Layer
 ## Expected Duration - 60 Minutes

-WWe will create DAOs, Service and Facade to access our data
+We will create DAOs, Service and Facade to access our data There are two requirements - Find all Offices - which return a list of Offices and FindOfficeByCode - which will return once specific Office

 ## DAO